 The sad truth is, there are lots of networks you can’t control: protocols and devices, too.
 Consumerization outruns and evades business-grade security and management solutions—there are too many IP-enabled consumer devices operating over too many proprietary networks for a business to control, or even identify.
 The malware storm Financially-motivated criminals using automated tools, operating from more connections and places, exploiting new social and network vulnerabilities to attack individual companies with custom-crafted malware—any one of these factors elevates risk; together, they multiply it.
 Malicious code is now as easy to create as email spam—but it will be much harder to stop.
 Why?
 Because your perimeter can’t block attacks that start on an employee’s Facebook wall and execute through a Web application at a malicious site.
 Your signature-based defenses won’t stop new or unique code.
 And your "backstop" IDS heuristics will bog down in the tide of new malware, and throw off so many false alarms that business productivity suffers.
 It’s time for a new approach.

 The Malware Defense?
-Fittingly, that approach leads right back to the Web—source of all the trouble in the first place.
+Fittingly, that approach leads right back to the Web— the source of all the trouble in the first place.
 Security as a Service (SaaS) delivered in the cloud neatly solves the problem of high-volume ‘zero-day’ malware without performance losses.
 Here’s how it works: businesses keep their firewalls and use endpoint security to block local threats.
-But they route all Web and email traffic to their security provider’s datacenter network, where it’s scanned, cleaned, and forwarded across high-speed, low-latency communication links.
+But they route all Web and email traffic to their security provider’s data center network, where it’s scanned, cleaned, and forwarded across high-speed, low-latency communication links.
 SaaS works by applying world-class infrastructure, skills, and service levels that few businesses could afford on their own, keeping them outside business network perimeters.
 The malware protection benefits are a close match to the new threat environment: